bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+semantic HTML refers to the meaning the of the code.
+Using semantic html provides a lot more structured meaning compared to using divs everywhere.
+Semantic html benefits SEOs, screen readers, easier to read through the code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+"Display: block" will take up the entire width compared to "display: inline" which will only take up the width of its content.
+Block level elements ignore vertical-align property.
+Inline elements are subject to vertical-align property.

 3. What are the 4 areas of the box model?

+1.Margin 2.Border 3.Padding 4.Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross-axis.

 5. Explain why git is valuable to a team of developers.

+Git has a branching feature that allows for developers to work on new features/branches that are isolated  the master branch.
+There are many benefits of a distributed version control system.
+For example, if a developer breaks his of her code/repository, they can easily clone another developers code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.